 The National Academy of Inventors (NAI) is a member organization comprising U.S. and international universities and governmental and nonprofit research institutes.
 The NAI was founded in 2010 to:

 - Recognize and encourage inventors with patents issued from the U.S. Patent and Trademark Office

 - Enhances the visibility of university and non-profit research institute technology and academic innovation

-- Encourages the disclosure of intellectual property
+- Encourage the disclosure of intellectual property

-- Educates and mentors innovative students
+- Educate and mentor innovative students

 - Translate the inventions of its members to benefit society

 The NAI also recognizes individual academic inventors who have made a tangible impact on quality of life, economic development and the welfare of society through its Fellows Program and its Senior Member Program.